corentindpt/group3-Home_monitoring_system/readme.md

 </ol>
 <h4>Installing</h4>
 <ol>
-	Here is the list of the needed libraries:
+	Here is the list of the needed libraries.
+All this librairies, must be installed with python <strong>version 3.6.</strong>
 	<ul>
 		<li>Numpy (version : 1.18.3)</li>
 		<li>Matplotlib (version : 3.2.1)</li>